deeeed/universe/docs/AI_WORKFLOW.md

 -- Generate commit prompt
 -- Follow up prompt: "Forget above instructions and instead generate three single consolidated conventional commit message that I can copy individually"

+## Changing Context / Side Quests

+A lot of time the AI goes into the wrong direction and you need to self correct within the same context.
+It creates very long chains of messages which can loose the initial purpose of the prompt.
+In this case, I ask the AI to create a prompt to summarize current context and start over.
+I usually ask to do this in raw plain text without any formatting so that it is easy to copy and paste.

+"I meant for you to write a prompt for an llm to start those changes, do not use typescript formatting raw formatting within a single prompt is good"

 ## Create Development Specification

 Please help me define the specifications for "{feature name}" considering the following aspects: